Project Description

 Indigenous Rice Seed Program

-PRASAD Chikitsa is attempting to create sustainability in rice cultivation by reintroducing Indigenous Rice Seeds.
+PRASAD Chikitsa strives to establish sustainable rice cultivation models by utilizing indigenous rice seeds and organic fertilizers, thereby contributing to the preservation of biodiversity.
 Indigenous Rice Seeds have sustained for centuries and need to be cultivated organically by default.
-PRASAD Chikitsa helps farmers build their seed banks and promotes the cultivation of what is truly local and sustainable.
-With 102 farmers enrolled in the seed bank program, we aim to counter the hybrid seed culture that encourages use of chemical pesticides and fertilizers that weakens the soil.
-PRASAD Chikitsa educates farmers on best practices for higher yields, water conservation and the power and benefits of farmer cooperatives.
+PRASAD Chikitsa helps farmers buy indigenous rice seeds, build their seed banks and promotes the cultivation of what is truly local and sustainable.
+With 301 farmers enrolled in the seed bank program, we aim to educate farmers on best practices for higher yields, water conservation and the power and benefits of farmer cooperatives.

 Kitchen Garden